Heart & Hands Midwifery Intensives

 SKILLS AND DEMONSTRATIONS

-Skills demonstrations are made of taking blood pressure, assessing fundal height, fetal palpation and heart auscultation, pelvic and cervical examination, and intramuscular injections.
-Also demonstrated are techniques for assessing fetal position by internal exam, how to read a fetal monitor (in case of transport), hand maneuvers for assisting birth, special techniques for handling shoulder dystocia, posterior arrest, and retained placenta (including manual removal), and basic skills for assisting breech birth.
-We practice suturing as a group at the final meeting.
+Skills that are demonstrated include: + taking blood pressure + assessing fundal height + fetal palpation and heart auscultation + pelvic and cervical examination + intramuscular injection + techniques for assessing fetal position by internal exam + how to read a fetal monitor (in case of transport) + hand maneuvers for assisting birth (if necessary) + basic skills for assisting breech birth + techniques for addressing shoulder dystocia, posterior arrest, and retained placenta (including manual removal).
+And a special bonus–we practice suturing as a group at the final meeting!

 SCHEDULE, FEES AND REGISTRATION